AlexeyPechnikov/pygmtsar/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is, with what dataset, ...
+Provide a clear and concise description of the problem.
+Include details about the dataset or specific scenario where this feature could be beneficial.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Offer a clear and concise description of what you want to happen.
+How do you envision this feature working within PyGMTSAR?

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Share a clear and concise description of any alternative solutions or features you've considered.
+Why might these alternatives not meet your needs fully?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context, examples, or screenshots about the feature request here.
+The more information you provide, the easier it is for us to understand and evaluate the request.

 **Note**
-Feature requests usually mean writing codes/scripts, so expect this to be solved in the long-run.
-Meanwhile the issue will remain open until it is addressed one way or another.
+Please be aware that feature requests often involve developing new code or examples, which means they may be addressed over the long term.
+We will keep the issue open until it is resolved in some form.
+Your patience and contributions towards implementing this feature are welcome.

+[For guidance or to discuss potential features and their implementation, the ChatGPT4-based InSAR AI Assistant is available at https://insar.dev/ai.
+It can provide insights and help articulate feature requests more clearly.]